 Megadyne Burn Risks From Recalled Electrode Pads May Also Extend to Pets: FDA Warns

-Federal regulators are warning veterinarians that using Megadyne electrode pads, designed for human use, have been linked to patient burns in veterinary settings.
+Federal regulators are warning veterinarians about serious burn risk associated with Megadyne electrode pads, which designed for human use, but have also have been linked reports injuries in veterinary settings.

 Megadyne MegaSoft pads are reusable electrode pads designed to prevent high concentrations of electrical current at the electrosurgical pad site during surgery.
 The devices conduct monopolar energy from the patient’s target tissue back to the generator and can be used by hospitals and medical providers for up to 24 months, offering an alternative to disposable sticky pads.